chriseidhof/chriseidhofnl/site/posts/view-representable.md

 **Building a MapView wrapper**

-MapKit's `Map` view for SwiftUI was always very limited, and a popular target for wrapping in a representable.
+MapKit's `Map` view for SwiftUI used to be very limited, and a popular target for wrapping in a representable.
 As of iOS 17 it gained a lot of new capabilities, but we'll still use it as our first example.

 We'll be writing a simple wrapper that takes a binding to the map view's center coordinate.
 As a first step, we'll create an `MKMapView` and set the delegate to be our coordinator.